Should A Transistor Have Continuity

 Should a transistor have continuity? certainly the answer is Yes, a transistor should have continuity in certain parts of its circuitry for it to work correctly.

-A transistor is an electronic componenent with three terminals that is used to amplify or switch electronic signals and power managing.
+A transistor is an electronic component with three terminals that is used to amplify or switch electronic signals and power managing.
 It have three layers named as the emitter, base, and collector.
+To understand continuity in a transistor, we need to consider different regions within it.

-Continuity in Bipolar Juction Transistor
+Continuity in Bipolar Junction Transistor

 In a common type of transistor called a bipolar junction transistor (BJT), there should be continuity in specific paths